Non-split linear sharply $2$-transitive groups: Introduction

 \section{Introduction}

-A sharply $2$-transitive group is, by definition, a permutation group $\Gamma \curvearrowright X$ which acts transitively and freely on ordered pairs of distinct points.
-Such a group is called {\it{split}} if it admits a non-trivial normal abelian subgroup.
-The following question, that has attracted the attention of algebraists for many years, was recently answered negatively, by Rips Segev and Tent in \cite{RST:s2t} \begin{question} Is every sharply $2$-transitive group split? \end{question} In Theorem \ref{thm:s2t} we show that the answer remains negative even in the setting of countable linear groups.
-This contrasts nicely with the prior results of \cite{GlGu,GMS:s2t} that show that the answer to the same question is positive for linear groups when the permutational characteristic of $\Gamma$ is not $2$; or in other words under the additional assumption that involutions in $\Gamma$ fix a point.
+A sharply $2$-transitive group is, by definition, a permutation group $X \curvearrowleft \Gamma$ which acts transitively and freely on ordered pairs of distinct points.
+Such a group is called {\it{split}} if it admits a nontrivial normal abelian subgroup.
+In this case the normal abelian subgroup acts freely and transitively on $X$.
+The following question, that attracted the attention of algebraists for many years, was recently answered negatively, by Rips, Segev and Tent in \cite{RST:s2t} \begin{question} Is every sharply $2$-transitive group split? \end{question} In Theorem \ref{thm:s2t} we show that the answer remains negative even in the setting of countable linear groups.
+This came to us as somewhat of a surprise because prior results of ours \cite{GlGu} and of Glauberman, Mann and Segev \cite{GMS:s2t} ruled out the possibility of linear counterexamples, unless the permutational characteristic of the sharply $2$-transitive group is $2$ (see definition \ref{def:pchar}).

 Splitting implies a tame, algebraic, structure theory.
-In particular with every split sharply $2$-transitive group $\Gamma$ one can associate a near field $N$, which is by definition a division ring that is distributive only from the right\footnote{Following \cite{RST:s2t} all the actions in this paper will be right actions.
-This choice is also responsible for the choice of right near fields here.}.
-In this case $\Gamma$ indeed {\it{splits}} as a semi-direct product $\Gamma= N^* \ltimes N$ of the multiplicative and additive groups of the near field.
-Moreover the given sharply $2$-transitive action is the unique faithful primitive permutation representation of this group and it is isomorphic to the natural action $N^* \ltimes N \curvearrowright N$ by affine transformation $x^{(a,b)} = x\cdot a+b$.
+With every split sharply $2$-transitive group $\Gamma$ one can associate a near field $N$.
+By definition a {\it{near field}} is just like a division ring, except that it is required to be distributive only from the right.
+The group $\Gamma$ then indeed {\it{splits}} as a semidirect product $\Gamma= N^* \ltimes N$ of the multiplicative and additive groups of the near field.
+Moreover the given sharply $2$-transitive action is the unique faithful primitive permutation representation of this group and it is equivalent to the natural action $N \curvearrowleft N^* \ltimes N$ by affine transformation $x^{(a,b)} = x\cdot a+b$.
+In this paper all permutation actions will be right actions, this also dictates our choice of right near fields.